Physics-informed Variational Autoencoders for Improved Robustness to Environmental Factors of Variation: p VAE framework

 \subsubsection{Inference}

-At inference, \cite{kingma2014semi} uses the approximate predictive distribution $q_\phi(y \vert x)$ to make predictions.
-However, although the true predictive distribution $p_\theta(y \vert x)$ is intractable, we can compute $\argmax_y p_\theta(y \vert x)$ if we are only interested in the class predictions.
-As a matter of fact, assuming that $p_\theta(y)$ is uniform, we have from Bayes rule that:
+At inference, \cite{kingma2014semi} uses the approximate predictive distribution $\qphi(\z_I \vert \x)$ to make predictions.
+However, for discrete variables, we can compute $\argmax_{\z_I} \ppdf(\z_I \vert \x)$ although the true predictive distribution $\ppdf(\z_I \vert \x)$ is intractable.
+As a matter of fact, assuming that $p(\z_I)$ is uniform, we have from Bayes rule that:

-Moreover, denoting $[z_A \: z_P]$ as $z$, which is independent from $y$, we can write that:
+Moreover, as $\z_E$ is independent from $\z_I$, we can write that:

-Thus, we can perform Monte Carlo sampling to estimate $p_\theta(x \vert y)$.
-In order to decrease the variance of the estimation, we can sample $z$ from $q_\phi(z \vert x)$, performing importance sampling as follows:
+Thus, we can perform Monte Carlo sampling to estimate $\ppdf(\x \vert \z_I)$.
+In order to decrease the variance of the estimation, we can sample $\z_E$ from $\qphi(\z_E \vert \x)$, performing importance sampling as follows: